RachelfromIreland/the-artful-rachel/README.md

 ### Validator Testing
 HTML
-- Two errors were found and left in the project after being put through the official [W3C validator](https://jigsaw.w3.org/css-validator/).
-These are explained below in the 'Future Improvements' Section.
+- One error was found and left in the project after being put through the official [W3C validator](https://jigsaw.w3.org/css-validator/).
+This is explained below in the 'Future Improvements' Section.

 CSS
 - No errors were found when passing through the official [(Jigsaw) validator](https://validator.w3.org/)